 Grafting the fat in small quantities allows the surgeon to contour the face like an artist shaping clay.
 Fat can be placed exactly to plump out lines and wrinkles, and added bit by bit in delicate areas such as under the eye.
 Not only does this provide a better aesthetic result, but it also maximises the odds that the transplanted fat will gain a blood supply and become permanent tissue.

-How is micro fat transfer different to facial fillers?
+Is micro fat transfer different to facial fillers?

 Another major benefit to using transplanted fat over cosmetic fillers is that it’s a permanent solution.
 Whereas fillers are reabsorbed by the body and need to be repeated every 9-18 months, transplanted fat remains.
 It only diminishes with the natural ageing process.

-Who is a good candidate for micro fat transfer?
+Am I a good candidate for micro fat transfer?

 Previously, a person might have waited until they had significant skin laxity, say in their sixties, to tackle the problem.
 A full facelift would be performed to tighten the skin, easing the appearance of wrinkling but nothing would be done to restore lost volume.
 Hence, the facelifts of yesteryear often looked somewhat unnatural.

 Now, the plastic surgeon is able to assess a patient’s face to see where volume loss has occurred - and the knock-on effect that’s having.
 As soon as volume loss begins to occur, it can be “topped up” with fat taken from elsewhere on the body.
 This makes it a suitable treatment for younger people.

 With that said, even more advanced volume loss can be treated with fat grafting.
 Older patients who don’t want a facelift can still see significant improvements when treated with transplanted fat alone.
 Meanwhile, older patients who combine surgical skin lifting with micro fat transfer can see incredible results.
 At Ocean Clinic, all our facelifts also include fat grafting.

 What areas can be treated with micro fat transfer?